 €57,48 €47,50 excl.
 VAT

-Occipitoatlantoaxial malformation (OAAM) is a defect whereby the first cervical vertebra (atlas) resembles the base of the skull (occiput) and the second cervical vertebra (axis) resembles the atlas.
+Occipitoatlantoaxial Malformation (OAAM), also known as Atlanto-Occipital Fusion, is a skeletal defect which causes the first cervical vertebra (atlas) to resemble the base of the skull (occiput), and the second cervical vertebra (axis) to resemble the atlas.

 10 working days